 Caribbean Rum & Raisin Chocolate Chip Cookies Recipe

-An amazing soft chocolate chip cookies recipe with a Caribbean twist - rum soaked raisins!
+An amazing soft chocolate chip cookies recipe with a Caribbean twist - rum-soaked raisins!
 This recipe is super easy to follow, and tastes delicious!
 Although rum is made all over the world, it has become synonymous with the Caribbean islands.
-Each island creates their own distinctive rum, dependent on their colonial past.
+Each island creates its own distinctive rum, dependent on its colonial past.

 Rum as we know it today originated in the 17th century, as a by-product of the sugar-trade when the islands were controlled by European powers.
 Rum is made by fermenting and distilling molasses.
 Molasses is the thick, dark product obtained from refining sugar cane.
 Rum can also be made directly from the sugar cane juice as opposed to the molasses, but this rum tends to be more expensive.
 After the distilling process, the rum is enhanced in the blending process where they decide whether to age the rum in oak casks, how long they will age it for and if they want to blend it with different spices, vanilla or fruit.
 There are many different types of rum including spiced rum, dark rum, overproof rum, light rum and amber rum.